widok/widok/docs/chapters/03-build-process.md

 Similarly as with ``fastOptJS``, you can also prefix ``~`` here.

-TBD Explain how to have maintain sbt setups for production and development releases.
-This is necessary in order to have use a different value for ``-Xelidable-below``.
+> **TODO:** Explain how to maintain sbt setups for production and development releases.
+This is necessary in order to use a different value for ``-Xelidable-below``.

 ## Links
 For more information on the build process, please refer to the [Scala.js manual](http://www.scala-js.org/doc/sbt/run.html).